 In Kent, Earl Eudes is committed to get rid of these brigands.
 His spies alerted him that such a group occupies a bridge near Rochester.

-The Saxons are deployed over the northern halves of the Woodbridge and Ditch
+The Saxons are deployed over the northern halves of the Woodbridge and Ditch maps.

 Normans can be deployed on both sides 2 of the Ditch and Woodbridge maps.
-The game is played in 12 turns.